mlouis96/DataViz/part2finalproject.md

 Male 24, an individual with a background in philosophy Female 26, a graduate student with a background in engineering Female 27, an individual with a background in design

+The interview protocol:

+What is the main message of this story? what is communicated well, what could be better?
+Do the visuals complement the story?
+Do you have another other feedback?

+After the entire presentation, I also asked the following questions:

+Did you feel like the flow of the story made sense?
+What were parts you wish were different?
+Was there anything you wanted to learn more about after going through the story? (to understand if there were more points I could touch upon)

 # Key Takeaways